 1<?xml version="1.0" encoding="UTF-8" standalone="yes"?>2<RiskModel id="janes_risk_strategy">3<name>Jane’s custom risk strategy</name>4<description>5Jane’s custom risk strategy emphasizes factors important to Jane.6</description>7<order>1</order>8<VulnerabilityRiskStrategy>9[formula]10</VulnerabilityRiskStrategy>11</RiskModel>

-- Open the desired risk strategy XML file, which appears in one of the following directories:
+- Open the wanted risk strategy XML file, which appears in one of the following directories:

-- Add the order sub-element with a specified numeral to the file, as in the preceding example.
+- Add the order sub-element with a specified numeral to the file.

 - Save and close the file.